-This page documents the version 3 (and up) WellGood Loop project which was originally devised to help repair the WellBrook Loop ALA1530.
+This page documents the version 3 and version 4 WellGood Loop project which was originally devised to help repair the WellBrook Loop ALA1530.
 The history and earlier versions of the project, including schematics and details of operation can be found on the WellGood Loop History page.
 You are advised to skim through that page if you are new to the project.

-The version 3 boards are closely based on earlier versions of the WellGood Loop project, but address some of the more common asks of the project:
+The version 3 and version 4 boards are closely based on earlier versions of the WellGood Loop project, but address some of the more common asks of the project:

 - SMT passives allows for factory assembled boards.